Location & Position

 4. Renal Impression

-Location: Right lobe, posterior part of visceral surface
+Location: Right lobe, posterior visceral surface

 Caused by: Right kidney